TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 absolutely nothing about how to start a mod, to being able to create working content.

-This mod would also have been completely lacking if not for all the gracious help I recieved from CamDawg and the entire G3 community, who answered and provided reference for all my questions.
+I also want to give a special thanks to CamDawg and the entire G3 community, who answered and provided reference for all my questions.

 BAMWorkshop: Erephine and Sam
 IESDP: igi and lynx